 […] Mar de Nudos Restaurant in Palma

 Established central-Palma favourite Japonice has a sushi menu and a teppanyaki lounge (and offers a take-out service).
-For sushi-with-a-view, head for the 5-star Sant Francesc Hotel Singular in the old town; during summer (except Mondays and Tuesdays) they serve sushi and other Japanese snacks on the 200m2 roof terrace.
+For sushi-with-a-view, head for the 5-star Sant Francesc Hotel Singular in the old town; during summer (except Mondays) they serve sushi and other Japanese snacks on the 200m2 roof terrace.

 Japonice Restaurant in Palma offers authentic Japanese cuisine – sushi, sashimi, rolls and wok dishes in a sophisticated atmosphere.
 Very good value for money. […] Japonice Restaurant Palma